 3. The Amount Due

-And because you assume the reality of the property rather than a hypothetical one, even things like a tenant’s fit-out still being there is assumed, for better or worse when it comes to the rental level.
+And because you assume the reality of the property rather than a hypothetical one, even things like a tenant’s fit-out still being there is assumed, for better or worse, when it comes to the rental level.

 The first is when there is a substantial difference in the amounts during this interim phase compared to the start of the new lease.

-So maybe the tenant is not responsible for all the repairs, and therefore when they were under the holding-over old-lease then the rent should be a little bit more to reflect the change.
+So maybe the tenant is not responsible for all the repairs, and therefore when they were under the holding-over old lease, the rent should be a little more to reflect the change.